 Hello, I’m Mike Wang, a China travel expert with over 20 years of experience.
 During these two decades, I’ve traveled extensively around the world.
 Today, we’ll dive into one of Beijing’s most famous sites—Prince Gong Mansion in China.
-This historic residence blends imperial-era stories, lovely gardens, and handy travel tips, reflecting a place full of charm and memories.
+This 2026 Prince Kung’s Mansion guide covers all you need for a perfect visit to this iconic Beijing historic site.

 Prince Gong Mansion, with a history of over 200 years dating back to the Qing Dynasty (18th century), covers about 60,000 square meters.
 It is one of the best-preserved noble mansions of the Qing Dynasty in China and a key spot to explore ancient Chinese noble culture in Beijing.